Carrying on a Creative Family Tradition in Photography

 Click here to learn more about Associate Degree programs at Sessions College.
 To learn more about applying GI Bill education benefits, visit our Military Students pages or our GI Bill information page. Â

-Brian Lorti is our Military Student Advisor.
+Brian Lorti is the Senior Military Student Advisor at Sessions College.
 An Army veteran and lifelong learner recognized for his volunteer work, Brian uses his IT background to fix all manner of things.
+Read more articles by Brian.